SD-2023-CS10/Project-Version-0/README.md

 5. Add status messages and a progress bar based on crawl-status
 6. Allow user to enter a range of IPs to scan in interface
 7. Implement settings-accessibility functional page
-8. Allow admin to add and set their client through the interface
+8. Allow admin to set client for viewing through the interface
-9. Allow admin to run scan for a set client through the interface
+9. Allow admin to run scan and add devices for a set client through the interface
-10. Create a script to execute the tool and all components
+10. Packaging and live deployment

 ## Professional Developers